sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Video Key Frames

-Forward and Post-Compromise Security requires that the e2ee keys are updated anytime a participant joins/leave the call.
+Forward and Post-Compromise Security requires that the E2EE keys (base keys) are updated anytime a participant joins/leave the call.

 The key exchange happens asynchronously and on a different path than the SFU signaling